Sieda-GmbH/SIEDA.FileIO/README.md

 But in some rare use-cases, especially test-setup related ones, you can run into IO-related races when interleaving IO and other code semantics.
 This library is intended for these rare use-cases, during which you want to ensure an IO-operation has actually been completed before continuing to do something else.

-Do not use this when performance is critical.
+Do not use this library when performance is critical, your file-systems is doing the things it does for a reason!

 ## Where can I get/download it?